Gleam (album)

 Gleam (閃光, Senkou) is a live album recorded in 1975 by jazz trumpeter Freddie Hubbard.
 It was released as a double LP on CBS/Sony and features a live performance recorded in Tokyo by Hubbard, Carl Randall, George Cables, Henry Franklin, Carl Burnett and Buck Clark.

 The selections are extended performances of material from Hubbard's recent albums "High Energy" and "Polar AC"; as well as three songs from the upcoming and as of then unrecorded album "Liquid Love".
 (Sessions for "Liquid Love" began the day after this concert.)
-In 2012 the album was released as a double cd on the Wounded Bird label.
+In 2012 the album was released as a double cd on the Wounded Bird Records label.